CesiumGS/3d-tiles/README.md

 The optional `transform` property (not shown above) defines a 4x4 affine transformation matrix that transforms the tile's `content`, `boundingVolume`, and `viewerRequestVolume` as described in the [Tile transform](#tile-transform) section.

 The `children` property is an array of objects that define child tiles.
-See the [tileset.json section below](#tilesetjson).
+See the [Tileset JSON](#tileset-json) section below.

 ![](figures/tile.png)